FusionCache/docs/docs/design.md

 ## Query: REST vs WebSockets
 A REST query requires a new HTTP connection for each query, but a WebSocket only requires the connection is established once.
 This reduces latency but it requires Fusion and the OS to maintain the connection until the client dsiconnects.

 Generally, if a client queries regularly then it is usually best to favour the WebSocket interface.
-The frequency of queries to consider 'regular' depends on network latency and hardware resources.

 <br/>